Hi! My name is Sue. How do you do?

 I'm not saying that the surgery was the cause, but, it was shortly after this that my health began to take a dive.
 First, lymphedema in my legs, and before long I was diagnosed with one "syndrome" after the other.
 I was VERY depressed and felt l wasn't long for this world when a good friend of mine introduced me to karaoke on the internet.

 You see, I had decided that I wanted to record myself and make cd's of my singing to leave to my children as my legacy.
 I felt SS could help me accomplish it.
 I had no idea that I would meet so many wonderful people here!
 As isolated as I had become, SS was a real blessing for me!
 It helped me to regain my fighting spirit.
 I left my timid role and demanded my doctor refer me to Mayo Clinic, where I finally got the proper diagnosis and treatment I had needed for so long.
-For a comparison of how I looked then and now, just watch the video at the top of this page and scroll down to the last contest banner at the bottom of this page to see the photo of me in 2009.
-Along with the very apparent depression, the overly puffy face was from a thyroid problem...that 'normal' thyroid testing didn't detect.
+Along with the very apparent depression, in the photo of me at the bottom of this page, the overly puffy face was from a thyroid problem...that 'normal' thyroid testing didn't detect.
 It's a problem of epidemic proportions in this country.
 I also suffered from the worst vitamin D deficiency they had ever seen at Mayo...another epidemic in this country!
 My muscles were so weak and painful that I couldn't walk or lift anything without my sockets separating.
 Singing was beyond difficult and for over three years I couldn't stand up without fainting.
 Between that and needing my legs elevated, I was a prisoner to my recliner.
 It turned out that I was, indeed, very close to death's door and the thing that I had feared for most of my life...singing for other people...turned out to be the very thing that has saved my life, and, here I am...I'm back where I began my story.